Jan H. Altman, Ph.D.

 Workshop and training opportunities are available for VCU faculty, administrators and staff.

-You can also go to the VCU training site and use the keyword: diversity.
+You can also register by going to the VCU training site and use the keyword: diversity.
 Please note that seating is limited.
-If the workshop you prefer is full, contact firstname.lastname@example.org to be placed on a wait list.
+If the January 2018 workshop is full, please contact Dr. Jan Altman at: email@example.com.
+She will contact you if openings become available.

 Building Inclusive Communities Facilitators